andrew-codechimp/HA-Battery-Notes/README.md

 Integration to add battery notes to a device, with automatic discovery via a growing [battery library](library.md) for devices.
 Track the battery type, when the battery was replaced and also when a battery is low based on device or global thresholds.
-A battery+ sensor provides useful attributes for easy use in dashboards and the standard battery can optionally be hidden.
+A battery+ sensor provides useful attributes for easy use in dashboards, the standard battery can optionally be hidden.

 *Please :star: this repo if you find it useful*
 *If you want to show your support please*